dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 If there are no errors, you will end up with a file called `eva02_large_patch14_448.onnx` in your working directory.

+{{< notice tip >}}
+You can inspect and visualize the ONNX model using the [Netron](https://netron.app/) webapp.
+{{< /notice >}}

 ### 🖥️ ONNX Runtime on CPU
-Now that we have the ONNX model, let's run inference with ONNX Runtime.

-Lets first install `onnxruntime`
+To run the and inference on the ONNX model, we need to install `onnxruntime`.
+This is the 'engine' that will run the ONNX model.

 ```bash
 pip install onnxruntime
 ```

+{{< notice tip >}}
+One (major) benefit of using ONNX Runtime is the ability to run the model without PyTorch as a dependency.

+This is great for deployment and for running inference in environments where PyTorch is not available.
+{{< /notice >}}

+The ONNX model we exported earlier only includes the model weights and the graph structure.
+It does not include the pre-processing transforms.
-Before we can run inference with ONNX Runtime, we need to replicate the transforms from the PyTorch model.
+To run the inference, we need to replicate the transforms in code.

 If you print the transforms used in the PyTorch model, you can see that it's a sequence of transformations that converts the image to the appropriate shape and normalization for the model.